 - Using an audio interface, into (usually) a laptop – Any 2-in audio interface will do the job, such as the iRig Stream.
 Again you feed an output from your controller or mixer into it, and then plug the audio interface into your laptop via USB, your Android device via (usually) USB-C, or your iOS device via a Lightning or USB-C cable.
 You then record on any recording software (Quicktime, Audacity, Voice Recorder on a phone, etc).
 A solid way to do it, as long as you set it up right

-- Using Pioneer’s DJM-REC app – If you are DJing on a Pioneer DJM-series mixer equipped with the send/return feature, you can plug a single USB-to-Lightning/USB-C cable from that mixer to your iPhone, and the DJM-REC app set-up will behave very much like the Evermix above, but without the need for extra hardware, as the audio interface in the mixer is being used.
+- Using Pioneer’s DJM-REC app – If you are DJing on a Pioneer DJM-series mixer equipped with the send/return feature, you can plug a single USB-to-Lightning/USB-C cable from that mixer to your iPhone, and record without the need for extra hardware, as the audio interface in the mixer is being used.
 Obviously only good for iOS/pro-end Pioneer users, though.
 Works very well if that’s you

 However you do it, do try to record your DJ sets, whether live or practice.
 You’ll improve immeasurably – especially if you record everything, not just your “run through” at the end of a practice session.
 Sometimes the good stuff comes when you’re not really trying too hard…

 Read this next: 5 Questions To Ask Yourself Before Hitting Record